Exclusive Right vs. Exclusive Agency

 In an Exclusive agency agreement, it's possible that the agency that lists and markets the property might not receive any commission when the property is sold.
 If the seller manages to find the buyer themselves, as long as the agent was not involved in the sale, they are not required to be paid a commission.
 Use caution when signing a listing agreement, especially when there is a possibility that you may find a buyer yourself or would like to use the services of more than one agent or representative.

 If you need more information or help with exclusive right vs. exclusive agency, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.